palata 3 months ago

 What about iOS?
 Android has Java, but can't run desktop Java apps.
 Chromebooks also have limits.

-• palata an hour ago
+• palata 3 months ago

 > Byte ranges request do most of the heavy lifting, data is loading exclusively on-demand.